-Section 4: Vaccination and Testing Requirements
+Section 5: Vaccination and Testing Requirements

-4.1.
-Students whose placement, program, or course includes interactions with an external partner or organization, or in an external setting, are required to adhere to all regulations of the external organization, including but not limited to, vaccination and drug screen requirements.

-Section 5: Emergency Closing

 - 5.1.
+College employees whose job duties include interactions with an external partner, organization, or setting are required to adhere to all regulations of the external organization, including but not limited to, vaccination and drug screen requirements. - 5.1.1.
+Such external requirements are included in job postings.

+Section 6: Emergency Closing

-Under the North Carolina Emergency Management Act, the Governor and the General Assembly have the authority to declare a state of emergency, including a state of emergency based on threats posed by communicable diseases or conditions. - 5.2.
-During a state of emergency, the Governor has broad powers to issue emergency orders to protect the public health and safety, including orders to close a State facility or workplace. - 5.2.1.
-Social distancing, use of face coverings, isolation, and quarantine are examples of public health control measures. - 5.2.2.
-Under state public health law, the State Health Director and local health directors have specific authority to order isolation or quarantine when and so long as the public health is endangered, all other reasonable means for correcting the problem have been exhausted, and no less restrictive alternative exists. - 5.2.3.
-In the absence of such orders, the President shall consult with local/State Public Health officials to determine the severity of the individual situation and to determine what actions shall be taken (including the closure of the College, by facility or location). - 5.2.4.
-The College will comply with and adhere to any control measures, other orders, or instructions from State or local public health agencies to prevent transmission of a communicable disease. - 5.3.
-The College shall follow NC Division of Public Health's guidelines, when deciding how to inform students.
+- 6.1.
+Under the North Carolina Emergency Management Act, the Governor and the General Assembly have the authority to declare a state of emergency, including a state of emergency based on threats posed by infectious/communicable diseases. - 6.2.
+During a state of emergency, the Governor has broad powers to issue emergency orders to protect the public health and safety, including orders to close a state facility or workplace.

+- 6.2.1.
+Social distancing, use of face coverings, isolation and quarantine are examples of public health control measures. - 6.2.2.
+Under state public health law, the State Health Director and local health directors have specific authority to order isolation or quarantine when and as long as public health is endangered, all other reasonable means for correcting the problem have been exhausted, and no less restrictive alternative exists. - 6.2.3.
+In the absence of such orders, the President shall consult with local/state public health officials to determine the severity of the situation and to determine what actions shall be taken (including the closure of the College, by facility or location). - 6.2.4.
+The College will comply with and adhere to any control measures, other orders, or instructions from state or local public health agencies to prevent transmission of a infectious/communicable disease. - 6.3.
+The College shall follow NC Division of Public Health's guidelines when deciding how to inform employees and employees.